vladholubiev/serverless-libreoffice/README.md

     └── s3.js
 ```

 Compiled and ready to use archive can be downloaded under [Releases section](https://github.com/vladgolubev/serverless-libreoffice/releases).
+Also check out [NPM package with bundled LibreOffice for Lambda (85 MB)](https://github.com/vladgolubev/aws-lambda-libreoffice)

 # How to compile by yourself